Peter Lipman-Wulf Biography

 Biography

-Sculptor and printmaker Peter Lipman-Wulf was born on April 27, 1905 in Berlin, Germany.
-His father was a lawyer father and his mother a sculptor, and as such, Peter was surrounded by an academic and creative environment as a youth.
-He was enrolled in the Odenwaldschule, a progressive school that used a holisitic approach to learning, including submersion in the liberal arts and a large portion of class time spent outdoors.
-He then apprenticed for two years, starting at age sixteen, as a woodworker for the theater in Oberammergau before enrolling at the Berlin Academy.
-There, he studied sculpture under Ludwig Gies.
+Peter Lipman-Wulf, sculptor, printmaker, and poet, was born on 27 April 1905 in Berlin, Germany.
+His father was a lawyer and his mother a sculptor, and as such, Peter was surrounded by an academic and creative environment as a youth.
+He was enrolled in the Odenwaldschule, a progressive school that used a humanistic approach to learning, including submersion in the liberal arts and a large portion of class time spent outdoors.
+At age sixteen, he began a two-and-a-half-year apprenticeship with a famed woodworker for the theater in Oberammergau in Bavaria.
+He later enrolled at the Academy of Fine Arts in Berlin where he studied under the sculptor Ludwig Gies.

-Before age twenty-seven Lipman-Wulf had been won a Prussian State Competition for his sculpture and was then commissioned to create two large-scale marble fountains for the city of Berlin.
-Soon thereafter, he was nominated to take the place of Prof. Fritz Diederich as Master Stone Carver after the latter's retirement; however, the rise of Nazi Germany and the anti-Semitic sentiment of the government disallowed this opportunity, as Lipman-Wulf's family, while practicing Protestant, was reformed-Jewish.
+In 1928, Lipman-Wulf won first prize in the Prussian State Competition for his sculpture and, as a result, was commissioned to create two large-scale marble fountains for the city of Berlin.
+Soon thereafter, he was nominated to take the place of Prof. Fritz Diederich as Master Stone Carver upon the latter's retirement; however, the rise of Nazi Germany and the anti-Semitic sentiment of the government disallowed this opportunity, as Lipman-Wulf's family were assimilated Jews who had converted to Protestantism.
 He was dismissed from the school entirely in 1933.

-Not long after this setback Lipman-Wulf moved to France, where he settled in Paris for a time and exhibited throughout the city as well as the South of France.
+Lipman-Wulf moved to France, where he settled in Paris for a time and exhibited throughout the city as well as the South of France.
+He was awarded the gold medal at the 1937 Exposition Mondiale in Paris.
 Though he found success in the Parisian art world, he was nevertheless interned at Les Milles near Aix-en-Provence in 1939 along with several other artists and intellectuals, including Max Ernst.
-In 1942 he was able to escape, finding asylum in Switzerland.
+In 1942 he was able to escape, finding asylum in Switzerland and, in 1947, he immigrated to the United States settling in New York and later Sag Harbor, New York.